| +Home | Museum | Wanted | Specs | Previous | Next |

 to seven digits behind the decimal point.
 An "F" position selects full-floating

 with 2 digits behind the decimal point.
-An "N" position doesn't seem
+An "N" position works the same as

-is of surprisingly high quality, using magnet-activated micro-switches.
+display.
+The keyboard is of surprisingly high quality, using magnet-activated